rayhog/aviator-jekyll-template/_documentation/tql1.04.md

 description:

 content_markdown: |-
-  The Technopedia query language (TQL) is the language that you uset to make requests and retrieve data from the Technopedia database by sending the TQL queries to the `/tql` endpoint.
+  The Technopedia query language (TQL) is the language that you use to create and make requests that you use to retrieve data from the Technopedia database by sending the TQL query to the `/tql` endpoint.
   <br>
-  TQL is a declarative query language that allows you to specify the data you want to retrieve by using the query language to query nodes, relationships, and attributes in the Technopedia database.
+  TQL is a declarative query language that allows you to specify the data that you want to retrieve by using the query language to query nodes, relationships, and attributes in the Technopedia database.

   #### Get started with TQL<br>